SkynetLabs/skynet-kernel/README.md

   still assume malice in that case but at the very least we want to relay the error back to the user in case it's a genuine problem with the applicaiton.

++ Default kernel needs to reject URLs that it doesn't recognize to siasky.net so that no untrusted code gets through.

 + We need to update the progressiveFetch API so that in the event of a malicious portal (or even a dysfuncitonal one), we can track that portal for the given API endpoint.
 This includes changing the way we handle the catch for